Italy Digital Nomad Visa Guide (2024)

 One significant benefit of the Italian digital nomad visa is that applicants are exempted from having to obtain the “nulla osta” document — a work authorization for non-EU nationals issued by Italian immigration authorities.

-• Work contract with a company registered outside Italy,
+• Work contract with a company.

 How do I get a digital nomad visa for Italy?

-• Complete the visa application form,
+• Complete the visa application form

-• Pay the visa application fee, and
+• Pay the visa application fee

 There are essentially 3 alternative visa options you can explore as a digital nomad in Italy: